Requesting Accessibility Documentation & Creating Alternate Access Plans

 Sincerely,

-Once you have the VPAT and Accessibility Conformance Report, you will want to know how to understand the documents.
+Once you have the VPAT and Accessibility Conformance Report, you will review the documents, looking for items that are not supported or partial supported.

 This hour-long webinar recording from TBR outlines what to look for when reviewing VPATs and Conformance and Remediation Forms.